Automated Few-shot Classification with Instruction-Finetuned Language Models: How Much Does the Design of Prompts Matter for Upstream Models?

 As seen in Figure \ref{fig:prompt-ablation} (top), with a mean score of $62.8$, $62.9$, $64.0$, $64.2$, for each setting, respectively, we observe that \textbf{simple task-unspecific templates perform surprisingly well}, only performing slightly worse than more complex handcrafted ones.
 Templates that are not well-formed or lack an instruction entirely perform substantially worse than handcrafted ones.
 Note that results differ heavily between datasets.
 While some datasets (\texttt{Enron} and \texttt{CR}) are virtually unaffected by the design of the template, performance is strongly affected by the template for some other (e.g. \texttt{RTE}, \texttt{WSC}, \texttt{Amazon}).

-\paragraph{Answer Choices.} Similarly, for answer choices we run four experiments: inverted handcrafted answer choices (inverted), uniform sampling of a random word from the training vocabulary (random), label text as presented in a dataset itself, such as \emph{Entailment} in Figure \ref{fig:method} (dataset), and handcrafted choices.
+\paragraph{Answer Choices.} Similarly, for answer choices we run four experiments: reversed handcrafted answer choices (reversed), uniform sampling of a random word from the training vocabulary (random), label text as presented in a dataset itself, such as \emph{Entailment} in Figure \ref{fig:method} (dataset), and handcrafted choices.
 Different handcrafted templates for the same task might have different answer choices, depending on the instruction.
 In contrast, there exists only a single answer choice configuration for dataset answer choices (i.e. mapping from categorical label to text), which we use across all templates.

 We observe that \textbf{unlike templates, the selection of answer choices makes a large difference in performance}.
 However, datasets that were particularly robust regarding template design appear to be also robust here.
 Moreover, despite dataset choices (e.g. \textit{entailment, not\_entailment}) not matching a template's instruction (e.g. ``\textit{Given ... does ... follow?
 Yes or No?}"), and only having one configuration of choices, we observe comparable performance to handcrafted ones.
-Thus \textbf{neither template-tailored answer choices nor multiple distinct answer choice configurations is needed}.
+Thus \textbf{neither template-tailored answer choices nor multiple distinct answer choice configurations are needed}.
 By manually selecting a single configuration of answer choices from both dataset and handcrafted choices (best-single), we easily achieve the highest average score with $66.2$.
+An automated selection mechanism of a single configuration can subsequently perform favourably over multiple distinctly handcrafted prompts.